-Students will be expected to arrive in Social Studies class with a pencil, paper, 2-pocket plastic Social Studies folder, colored pencils, Social Studies workbook, headphones, and charged Chromebook.
+Students will be expected to arrive in Social Studies class with a pencil, paper, 2-pocket plastic Social Studies folder, Social Studies workbook, and charged Chromebook.
 The workbook will be provided by the teacher, and it will be kept in the classroom.
-Other classroom supply requests: 3 reams of copy paper turned in to Ms. Barlow.